the-turing-way/the-turing-way/chapters/reproducible_environments.md

 Once the URL to the project to be Binderized is supplied two fields will be automatically populated on the screen depicted above:

-- The "Copy the URL below and share your Binder with others" field, which provides a link to the binder which can be copied and shared by you.
+- The "Copy the URL below and share your Binder with others" field, which provides a link to the Binder which can be copied and shared by you.
 - The "Copy the text below, then paste into your README to show a binder badge" field, which as described can be included by you in GitHub to create a button that allows anyone that accesses your project on GitHub to launch the Binder.

 Finally, click the launch button.
 This will ask [mybinder.org](https://mybinder.org) to build the environment needed to run the project, note that this may take several minutes.
 You can click on the "Build logs" button to see the logs generated by the build process.
 These logs are helpful for resolving any issues that cause the build to fail, such as errors in the file defining the computational environment to be generated.